Did you know?

-In the European Union, this drive has been largely prompted by extensive financial regulation, known as Payment Services Directive (PSD2).
+In the European Union, this drive has been largely prompted by extensive financial regulation, known as the Payment Services Directive (PSD2).
 This regulation requires merchants to apply SCA (Strong Customer Authentication) on transactions.
-This new version of 3D Secure addresses the deficiencies of the previous version.
+This version of 3D Secure addresses the deficiencies of the previous version.

 - Better experience for users across multiple devices